Praveen701/BlogTest/README.md

 1.Download as .zip and install the below mentioned commands on the order.
 2.composer install
-3.npm install && npm run dev
-4.Import DB file named 'blogs.sql' on your local, renamed the .env.example file to .env file, enter the correct db details there. then run these commands:
+4.Import DB file named 'blog_management.sql' from the project folder to your local, renamed the .env.example file to .env file, enter the correct db details there. then run these commands:
    -> php artisan cache:clear
-   ->php artisan config:clear
+   -> php artisan config:clear
+   -> php artisan key:generate
 5.Run the migrations commands:
    ->php artisan migrate
-5.php artisan server.
+5.Finally run the project by using this command 'php artisan server'.
 6.To perform a UnitTest run the below commands on order :
    -> php artisan db:seed --class=UserSeeder
    -> php artisan db:seed --class=PostSeeder